 Australia’s General Skilled Migration (GSM) program, also known as the points tested visas, offers three options for skilled workers.
-The Skilled Independent Visa (189), the Skilled Nominated Visa (190) and Skilled Work Regional (Provisional) Visa (491).
+The Skilled – Independent Visa (189), Skilled – Nominated Visa (190) and Skilled Work Regional (Provisional) Visa (491).
 The 189 and 190 visas are permanent visas whereas the 491 visa is a temporary visa that can lead to a permanent visa after 3-4 years.

 Skilled – Independent Visa (189)